 Be recognized!
 You’ll receive an achievement kit that includes customizable digital student certificates, a classroom pennant, or a school banner.

-From Alabama to Wyoming, more than 400 educators were recognized for the 2018–2019 school year.
+Despite nationwide school closures, more than 300 educators participated in Honor Roll and were recognized during the 2019–2020 school year.
 While educators participate in Honor Roll for different reasons, the biggest reason is for their students:

 Know someone that should join in on the fun?
 Encourage them to participate, too.